BarRaider/obs-websocket-dotnet/README.md

 **Discord:** Discuss in #developers-chat in [Bar Raiders](http://discord.barraider.com)

 ## EOL for v4.x branch
 NOTE: We will no longer be updating the v4.x branch as we move towards v5.0 (which is NOT backwards compatible).
-Any PRs should be done on the `v5-dev` branch.